Educational Interpreter Summit

 Participants who prefer off-campus lodging may make their own accommodations at their own expense.

-• We are currently seeking sponsors and partners to support the Educational Interpreter Summit.
+• We are currently seeking partners to support the Educational Interpreter Summit.
 Sponsorship provides an opportunity to invest in the professional growth of K–12 educational interpreters across Georgia while gaining visibility among a highly specialized professional audience.

 Lisa Godfrey